Track the lifecycle of jobs with the Grepr REST API

 Grepr makes APIs available to track the lifecycle of jobs through the state

-the Job APIs.
+field returned as part of the Job APIs.
 The following sections describe the different lifecycles of jobs.

 These are long-running jobs that are also known as pipelines.

-Create Job lifecycle
+Create job lifecycle

 The following states describe the lifecycle of an Asynchronous